Funder: The John A. Hartford Foundation, Milbank Memorial Fund, the May & Stanley Smith Charitable Trust, and the Gordon and Betty Moore Foundation

 October 1, 2020 | Webinar

 Over the last five years, the number of adults in the United States caring for a family member or friend age 50 or older has climbed from 32 million to more than 40 million caregivers.
 As people live longer and stay in their homes and communities into their later years, the need for family caregiving support will continue to grow.
 Ensuring that family caregivers have what they need to meet these responsibilities, maintain their own well-being, and improve the health outcomes of older adults is critical, especially during the COVID-19 pandemic.
 Providing this support requires innovative and collaborative efforts across the local, state, and federal levels.

-This webinar will explore promising opportunities for states to better support family caregivers and the key elements necessary to advance new innovations as well as policy and program changes.
-It will feature the experiences of three states — Idaho, Iowa, and Virginia — that are testing new strategies to ramp up family caregiving supports.
+This webinar explored promising opportunities for states to better support family caregivers and the key elements necessary to advance new innovations as well as policy and program changes.
+It featured the experiences of three states — Idaho, Iowa, and Virginia — that are testing new strategies to ramp up family caregiving supports.
 All three states are participants in the Center for Health Care Strategies’ (CHCS) initiative, Helping States Support Families Caring for an Aging America.
-This national initiative and webinar are made possible by The John A. Hartford Foundation, Milbank Memorial Fund, the May & Stanley Smith Charitable Trust, and the Gordon and Betty Moore Foundation.
+This national initiative and webinar are made possible by The John A. Hartford Foundation, the Milbank Memorial Fund, the May & Stanley Smith Charitable Trust, and the Gordon and Betty Moore Foundation.

 I. Welcome and Introduction

 Speaker: Courtney Roman, MA, Senior Program Officer, CHCS